johnrinconr/multimedia-gallery/README.md

 # multimedia-gallery

+## Cloning and preparing

+1) Clone the repository
+2) Open the root folder on a CMD and type "git update-index --skip-worktree multimediaGallery/settings.py"

 ## Connecting to the database in development mode

 1) Open the Heroku dashboard, select "multimedia-gallery" and go to "Resources".